This is part 1 of a series of posts about building an Apple-1 reproduction in 2024. See also:

 Indeed, as of 2024, it is both easier and harder than before to build a reproduction:

-• It is harder because some of the components are harder to find or significantly more expensive, and kits3 are no longer available mainly for that reason.
+- It is harder because some of the components are harder to find or significantly more expensive, and kits4 are no longer available mainly for that reason.

 As of September 2024, you can still buy fully-assembled replicas on eBay, but they are expensive, and for me that is not the point of the exercise anyway.

-I should mention that there are options for the PCB: the one I bought from Armin is a fairly affordable ENIG (Electroless Nickel Immersion Gold) PCB, and the look of it is not perfectly authentic.
-I realized later that for about double the amount I could have bought from him a higher-quality PCB, and some very knowledgeable people in online forums recommend the more pricey ones.
-But for better or for worse, I have decided to stay with the PCB I had.
+I should mention that there are options for the PCB: the one I bought from Armin is a fairly affordable ENIG (Electroless Nickel Immersion Gold) PCB, and the look of it is definitely not authentic.
+I realized later that for about double the amount I could have bought from him a higher-quality, silver-colored PCB.
+Some very knowledgeable people in online forums recommend the more pricey ones, but for better or for worse, I have decided to stay with the PCB I had.
 Some arguments in favor of staying with it:

-• The edge connector is not going to be as robust, but it is unlikely that this connector would see any cycles of insertion/removal.
+- The edge connector plating is not going to be as robust as it could be, but it is unlikely that this connector will see many cycles of insertion/removal.

 The quest for authenticity